Six Flags Hurricane Harbor Chicago: 2019–present: Tsunami Surge and operations as a separate park

 On August 29, 2019, Six Flags Hurricane Harbor announced a new water coaster named Tsunami Surge manufactured by WhiteWater West.
 It would be the tallest water coaster in the world at 86 ft tall, and was expected to open for the 2020 season.
 Groundbreaking for the ride began in January 2020, but the ride did not open due to the water park's closure and construction delays as a result of the COVID-19 pandemic.

-On July 20, 2020, the park re-opened with safety protocols regarding COVID-19 in place and the water park was referred to as Six Flags Hurricane Harbor Chicago; attractions at Six Flags Great America remained closed for the entire season.
+While Six Flags Great America was closed for the 2020 season, Six Flags Hurricane Harbor re-opened with safety protocols regarding COVID-19 in place.
+Beginning in this period, the water park was referred to as Six Flags Hurricane Harbor Chicago.

 The front gate for Hurricane Harbor Chicago, seen in 2022.

-Beginning on March 22, 2021, the water park was separated from Six Flags Great America, and was officially named Six Flags Hurricane Harbor Chicago, making it the 27th park in the Six Flags chain.
-As a result, the entrance to the water park via the theme park was no longer accessible, and a separate entry gate would be built.
-Park officials say the change was made to allow guests to choose to enter the theme park or the water park.
+On March 22, 2021, the water park became separate admission and was officially renamed Six Flags Hurricane Harbor Chicago.
+As a result, the water park's entrance via the theme park was no longer accessible, and all guests would enter through a new, separate entrance gate.
+Park officials said that the change was made to allow guests to choose to enter the theme park or the water park.

 On May 29, 2021, Tsunami Surge officially opened to the public as the tallest water coaster in the world.
-It would later be surpassed by Surreal at Beach Park in Brazil when it opened in March 2025.
-Surreal stands 28 m tall; Tsunami Surge still remains the tallest water coaster in North America.
 In 2024, both the Mega Wedgie and Dive Bomber drop launch capsule water slides in the Riptide Bay area were closed and were removed in 2025, before the park opened for the season.
 The park has indicated that its plots will be used for future expansion.